rotki/rotki/docs/api.rst

    :resjson object result: A list of all vaults auto detected for the user's accounts
    :resjsonarr string identifier: A unique integer identifier for the vault.
-   :resjsonarr string name: The name of the vault given by the system.
+   :resjsonarr string collateral_type: The collateral_type of the vault. e.g. ETH-A. Various collateral types can be seen here: https://catflip.co/
    :resjsonarr string owner: The address of the owner of the vault.
    :resjsonarr string collateral_asset: The asset deposited in the vault as collateral.
 As of this writing supported assets are ``["ETH", "BAT", "USDC", "WBTC"]``
    :resjsonarr string collateral_amount: The amount of collateral currently deposited in the vault